 The spread of the grey squirrel has been mirrored by a worrying reduction in the number of native red squirrels.
 Our native reds are simply out-competed by the larger and more robust greys, who have a more varied diet.
 Greys can also act as carriers of the parapox virus, which has a deadly effect on native red-squirrel populations.

 In Ireland, grey squirrels are classified as vermin.
-The National Parks and Wildlife Service actively encourages control of their numbers.
-Effective control can best be achieved through a humane and structured programme of shooting and trapping.
+The National Parks and Wildlife Management Service actively encourages control of their numbers.
+Effective control can best be achieved through a humane and structured program of shooting and trapping.